-- 328. Comment letters.
+- 228. Comment letters.
 Remove the held for sale classification, or require note disclosure only.
 A few respondents said requirements could be briefly addressed within relevant sections, for example, in Section 16 Property, Plant and Equipment.
-Others said that holding an asset for sale could just be treated as an impairment indicator under Section 26 Impairment of Non-financial Assets, automatically triggering an impairment assessment and calculation. - 329.
+Others said that holding an asset for sale could just be treated as an impairment indicator under Section 26 Impairment of Non-financial Assets, which would automatically trigger an impairment assessment and calculation. - 229.
 Field tests.
-Several field test entities do not think that separate measurement requirements for discontinued operations and assets held for sale are necessary for SMEs as they are too burdensome and costly, with limited benefits.
+Several field test entities do not think that separate measurement requirements for discontinued operations and assets held for sale are necessary for private entities as they are too burdensome and costly, with limited benefits.
 Some additional significant issues identified include: - a.
 Difficult to identify cash flows connected with discontinued operations and assets held for sale. - b.
 Difficult to determine fair value less costs to sell for held for sale items, for example for certain buildings. - c.
 Difficult to determine when an asset should be classified as held for sale.
-More guidance is necessary. - 330.
+More guidance is necessary. - 230.
 WG recommendation.
-WG members felt there is no need for a held for sale classification for SMEs.
-Instead the impairment requirements in the individual sections of the IFRS for SMEs cover this.
-The only substantive difference would be continued depreciation of non-current assets held for sale. - 331.
+WG members felt there is no need for a held for sale classification for private entities.
+Instead the impairment requirements in the individual sections of the IFRS for Private Entities cover this.
+The only substantive difference would be continued depreciation of non-current assets held for sale. - 231.
 Staff recommendation.
-Staff agree with WG recommendations for cost-benefit reasons.
+Staff agree with the WG recommendation for costbenefit reasons.
 Staff notes that the impairment requirements in the ED would ensure that assets are not overstated in the financial statements, and this should be clarified by adding the decision to sell an asset (group of assets) in the near future as an indicator of impairment.
 Staff acknowledge that information on assets and liabilities identified for disposal in the near future is useful to users.
-However in most cases the needs of users of SME financial statements would be met by simple narrative disclosures, removing the need for the additional 'held for sale' category and its relatively complex measurement requirements.
+However in most cases the needs of users of private entity financial statements would be met by simple narrative disclosures, removing the need for the additional 'held for sale' category and its relatively complex measurement requirements.

-Does the Board agree with the staff recommendation that the requirements for assets held for sale should be dropped from Section 36 and that holding an asset for sale should be added to Section 26 as an impairment indicator?
+Does the Board agree with the staff recommendation that there should be no 'held for sale' classification and hence the requirements for assets held for sale should be dropped from Section 36 - instead the decision to sell an asset should be added to Section 26 as an impairment indicator?